In Private: Cover versions

 Both: "What are you gonna say...?"

 The song was also recorded by the Swedish pop group, Nouveau Riche, as a hidden track on their 2007 album "Pink Trash".
 In 2008, it was covered by another Swedish band, Sahara Hotnights, peaking at 7th position at the Swedish singles chart.

-In 1996, a Dutch cover version of the song was a big comeback hit for Flemish singer, Liliane Saint-Pierre.
+In 1996, a Dutch cover version of the song (Ik wil alles met je doen, ‘I want to do everything with you’) was a big comeback hit for Flemish singer, Liliane Saint-Pierre.